 The Anet A8 is one of the most popular budget 3D printers due to its massive community following.
 However, its control board has a reputation for not being as reliable as it should be.
 The solution?
-Add an external MOSFET to help improve the overall safety of your Anet A8.
+Add an externalto help improve the overall safety of your Anet A8.

 The issue with the MOSFETs that ANET have installed on the motherboard of their A8 is that they’re not correctly rated to deal with the amount of applied current.
 As a result, they’re prone to failures due to short circuits.
 While there are only a small number of recorded cases of the ANET A8 causing a fire, we feel that spending just a little extra cash on improving your printer’s safety is essential.

 A MOSFET is a type of transistor where the voltage determines the conductivity of the device.
 Because they can be used to amplify voltages, a lot of 3D printers use MOSFETs to supply a high voltage to their heated beds and hot ends.
 The issue with the Anet A8 MOSFET is that it’s not rated highly enough to deal with the voltages and currents that the 3D printer uses.
 By adding a MOSFET that is correctly rated and has a heatsink, there’s a much lower chance of anything overheating and, in the worst case scenario, catching fire.

 Thankfully, there are many MOSFETS that have been specifically manufactured for 3D printers.
 One that we can recommend is the Ramps 1.4 from Hesai.
 It’s around $3 and is worth every cent.
 If you want to go the extra mile, you could get two of these and connect one to your heated bed and one to your hot end.
 We also recommend using some thicker wires and crimp connectors to ensure solid and safe electrical connections.